Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Grizzlies Insights & Trends

-- Memphis has gone 5-5 over its past 10 games, with a 3-7 record against the spread in that span.
+- Memphis has a 3-7 record against the spread while going 4-6 overall in its last 10 games.

-- The Grizzlies have gone over the total in five of their past 10 outings.
+- The Grizzlies have hit the over in five of their last 10 games.

 Lakers vs. Grizzlies Betting Splits